28 April 2009 - Article

 In Wells v Chorus Law and Others , Paul Hewitt and Alexandra Dix acted for the successful defendant in the first ‘child of a single parent family’ 1975 Act claim, ensuring that the Judge was not persuaded the claimant was ever part of a family and therefore was not able to bring a claim.
 Click here to read our briefing note on the case.

-Paul and Deborah Nicholls represent Prince Mukkaram Jah, His Exalted Highness Nizam VIII of Hyderabad, in a dispute over funds held at Natwest Bank for over 70 years (the subject of the House of Lords decision Rahimtoola v Nizam of Hyderabad AC 379), involving the governments of India and Pakistan.
+Paul and Deborah Nicholls-Carr represent Prince Mukkaram Jah, His Exalted Highness Nizam VIII of Hyderabad, in a dispute over funds frozen at Natwest Bank for over 70 years (the subject of a 1958 House of Lords decision Rahimtoola v Nizam of Hyderabad), involving the governments of India and Pakistan.
+Pakistan issued a new claim in 2013.
 The High Court decided in Pakistan v Natwest and Ors EWHC 55 (Ch) that the Nizam’s claim to the funds may proceed.
-The trial is due to be heard in June 2019.
+The trial was heard in June 2019.
+Judgment is expected shortly.
+This case is one of The Lawyer’s ‘Top 20 Cases of 2019’.

 In Macmillan Cancer Support v Hayes and Another EWHC 3110 (Ch) Paul and Julia Schtulman succeeded in ensuring that relief from forfeiture was granted by the Judge notwithstanding that the husband killed his wife in tragic circumstances.
 Click here to read our briefing note on the case.